-- during the cooling and unloading cycles. - 11.
+- 10. If the dryer is being operated in all heat, turn each heater switch to on.
+The burner will operate whenever the fan is operating.
+If the dryer is being used in dry and cool, turn each heater switch to auto and the burner will automatically shutdown during the cooling and unloading cycles. - 11.
 Turn the unload switch to the one speed position.
 The bottom auger and metering rolls will start automatically during the unload cycle of the dry-cool-unload mode, along with any grain handling equipment that is wired to the dryer.
-The speed at which the metering rolls operate during the unload cycle is adjusted by using the high speed metering roll knob.
+The speed at which the metering rolls operate during the unload cycle is adjusted

+- by using the high speed metering roll knob.
 Turning the dial clockwise will increase the grain discharge rate, and counterclockwise will decrease the discharge rate. - 12.
-To control the length of the dry cycle using only the dry time

-- setting programmed into the system, turn the moisture control setting to off.
-To use the automatic moisture control so that the dry time is determined, not only by the dry time setting, but also by the moisture content of the drying grain, turn the moisture control switch to on, and set dial to a beginning setting of 135°F. - 13.
+To control the length of the dry cycle using only the dry time setting programmed into the system, turn the moisture control setting to off.
+To use the automatic moisture control so that the dry time is determined, not only by the dry time setting, but also by the moisture content of the drying grain, turn the moisture control switch to on. - 13.
 To start the drying operation push the dryer power start button.
 The controller will start all the dryer components in their proper order.
+If any of the se-
-If any of the selected switches are improperly positioned for staged batch drying, the display will indicate the proper switch position, and will not allow the dryer to operate until

-- the position of the switch is corrected. - 14.
-To shutdown the dryer, close the fuel supply valve at the fuel tank or fuel source.
+- lected switches are improperly positioned for staged batch drying, the display will indicate the proper switch position, and will not allow the dryer to operate until the position of the switch is corrected. - 14.
+To shut down the dryer, close the fuel supply valve at the fuel tank or fuel source.
 If the burners are operating, let the dryer run out of fuel causing an automatic shutdown due to a loss of flame.
 Close the fuel valve at the dryer, and press the dryer power stop button.
 Turn off the dryer's main circuit breaker located on the front of the power panel.
 Turn off the main power supply to the dryer. - 15.
-In case of an emergency, press the dryer power stop button.
+In case of an emergency press the dryer power stop button.
 The burners, fans and all augers will stop immediately.